vuepress-theme-hope/vuepress-theme-hope/README.md

 Current branch is based on VuePress@v2, and it’s still in beta.

-This means that features and api are not solid, and there might be BREAKING CHANGES in future releases.
+This means that features and API are not solid, and there might be BREAKING CHANGES in future releases.

-Though the project has stable release of v1, and are held in [v1 branch](https://github.com/vuepress-theme-hope/vuepress-theme-hope/tree/v1/), but we do not recommand you to keep using V1 in new projects.
+Though the project has stable release of V1, and are held in [V1 branch](https://github.com/vuepress-theme-hope/vuepress-theme-hope/tree/v1/), but we do not recommend you to keep using V1 in new projects.
 See [V1 end of support Annoucement](https://github.com/vuepress-theme-hope/vuepress-theme-hope/discussions/1535) for more details.

 ## 注意